-Staff expects two subsequent phases of UM 1690 to fully implement HB 4126:
+Staff anticipates two subsequent phases of UM 1690 to fully implement HB 4126:

 - Phase 2.
-The Commission must consider the results of the Phase 1 study in conjunction with the five statutory factors (listed above) to determine whether, and under what conditions, it is reasonable and in the public interest to allow electric companies to provide VRETs to nonresidential customers.
+The Commission must consider the results of the VRET Study in conjunction with the five statutory factors (listed below) to determine whether, and under what conditions, it is reasonable and in the public interest to allow electric companies to provide VRETs to nonresidential customers.
+This determination is considered the "threshold question" for this multiphase docket.
 In Phase 2, the Commission has the option to decide that VRETs are not reasonable and not in the public interest, which would result in not allowing the electric companies to offer VRETs and close this docket.
 The Commission also has the option of finding that VRETs are reasonable and in the public interest, potentially with the adoption of certain conditions, which could lead to Phase 3 of this Docket. - Phase 3.
 If the Commission determines in Phase 2 to allow electric companies to offer VRETs to nonresidential customers, then, in Phase 3, the Commission may authorize an electric company to file a schedule with the Commission to establish rates, terms, and conditions of services offered under the VRET, subject to any conditions adopted in Phase 2.
 HB 4126 requires all costs and benefits associated with a VRET to be borne by the nonresidential customer receiving service under the VRET.
-In determining whether to approve a VRET schedule in Phase 3, the Commission must consider the same five statutory factors listed above.
+In determining whether to approve a VRET schedule in Phase 3, the Commission must consider the same five statutory factors (listed below).